GabrielleChavez/CLASSIFYING-HANDWRITING-TO-ASCII-CODE/README.md

 Dataset:
 -----------
-The original dataset can be found at:  https://www.kaggle.com/datasets/lopalp/alphanum/data We are using handwritten letters that are 28x28 pixel images in grayscale.
+We are using the **AlphaNum** dataset that consist of handwritten letters that are 28x28 pixel images in grayscale.
+The dataset that can be found at: https://www.kaggle.com/datasets/lopalp/alphanum/data